momentohq/public-dev-docs/docs/1-overview.md

 In the following pages, you can learn how to use Momento and about caching more broadly.

-- _If you want to quickly get up and running with Momento_ CLI, check out the [Getting Started](./getting-started) reference.
+- _If you want to quickly get up and running with Momento CLI_, check out the [Getting Started](./getting-started) reference.

-- _If your looking for our open source SDK's_ head on over to [Github](https://github.com/momentohq) we have:
+- _If you're looking for our open source SDK's_ head on over to [Github](https://github.com/momentohq) we have:
   - [Go](https://github.com/momentohq/client-sdk-go)
   - [Java](https://github.com/momentohq/client-sdk-java)
   - [JavaScript](https://github.com/momentohq/client-sdk-javascript)